 - Must be completed by an NRCan-registered EnerGuide Energy Advisor

 - Toilets are often the largest source of water use in a home, accounting for 30% of an average home’s water use.
 Replacing older toilets with new water-efficient ones can reduce water use and water bills.
-Dual flush toilet - lesser of $100 or 50%.
-Low-flow toilet (4.8 LPF) - lesser of $100 or 50%.
+Dual flush toilet (3LPF / 6 LPF or less) - lesser of $50 or 50%.
+Low-flow toilet (4.8 LPF or less) - lesser of $50 or 50%.

 - By installing a rain barrel to capture water from your roof, you can harvest rain water to use for watering your plants, conserve water and save on your water bill. $50 rebate.